 Performers get to share ideas and influences and audiences have a rare chance to experience a very special energy.
 It’s not like any other music festival.”

-Last year’s festival saw a performance from Daniel Wakeford, who is best known for his appearance on The Undatables, take centre stage to terrific acclaim.
+Last year’s The Rock House Festival saw a performance from Daniel Wakeford, who is best known for his appearance on The Undatables, take centre stage to terrific acclaim.